 In the wild, hermit crabs are not fussy eaters so they eat a wide variety of foods.
 As pets, hermit crabs will also eat a lot of things, including fruits, but that doesn't mean anything goes.
 Knowing what fruits a pet hermit crab should eat is important in helping it live as long as possible.

-How Hermit Crabs Locate Food
+How Do Hermit Crabs Find Their Food?

 What to Feed Hermit Crabs

 Like humans, hermit crabs thrive on a varied diet but when feeding your hermit crab, focus on natural and healthy food options and eliminate processed foods from their diets.
 You can include vegetables, meat, fish, nuts, and fresh fruit in their daily diet since hermit crabs are omnivores so this often allows you to easily feed your hermit crab food straight from your refrigerator.

 Hermit crabs will especially thrive when their diet includes foods containing calcium, carotene, and antioxidants.
 Formulated hermit crab food typically contains some of these things but carotene can also be found in brightly-colored vegetables like corn and carrots, both of which are healthy additions to a hermit crab's diet.
 An easy way to know if your hermit crab is deficient in carotene is to look at its color after molting.
 If it is deficient, it's color will fade from a bright reddish/orange color to a faded-out tan or gray after molting.
 Antioxidants are prevalent in many fruits and vegetables as well.

 Fruits to Feed a Hermit Crab

 Along with a quality formulated hermit crab diet, your hermit crab can and should eat, a variety of fruits.
 Safe fruits for your hermit crab to eat include: